myeung18/3ScaleFuseAMQ/README.md

 ### Automation of Applications in OpenShift.

-**Build and deploy with pipelines**
+#### Build and deploy with pipelines

-***Install OpenShift Container Platform 3.5 in [CDK 3.0](https://developers.redhat.com/products/cdk/overview/)***
+***The application works under [OpenShift](https://www.okd.io/) or [Minishift](https://www.okd.io/minishift/)***

+The following instructions assuming that you are using Minshift.
+But the same could be applied to OpenShift cluster as well.

-Download the git repository by either forking, or simply cloning it.
+Download the source codes from git repository by either forking, or simply cloning it.

 ```
 git clone https://github.com/myeung18/IntegrationApp-Automation.git
 ```
-Start up your OpenShift environment by running
+Start up your Minishift environment by running

 ```
 minishift start --username <USERNAME> --password <PASSWORD>
 oc login -u developer
 ```

-Setup `rh-dev`, `rh-test` and `rh-prod` OpenShift projects as the CICD target environment (you may skip this step if you already have the environment ready, and this script will first delete the original projects in OpenShift and create new ones).
+Setup `rh-dev`, `rh-test` and `rh-prod` Minishift projects as the target environment (you may skip this step if you already have the environment ready, and this script will first delete the original projects in Minishift and create the new ones).

 ```
 ./setup/setup.sh <openshfit userId>  #e.g. developer
 ```

-Import the pipeline templates into your CICD project.
+Import the pipeline templates into your target project.
 For this case, it is `rh-dev`.

 ```
 switch to rh-dev project